Statistical Guides » Essentials » Descriptive and Inferential Statistics

 Descriptive and Inferential Statistics

-When analysing data, for example, the marks achieved by 100 students for a piece of coursework, it is possible to use both descriptive and inferential statistics in your analysis of their marks.
+When analysing data, such as the marks achieved by 100 students for a piece of coursework, it is possible to use both descriptive and inferential statistics in your analysis of their marks.
 Typically, in most research conducted on groups of people, you will use both descriptive and inferential statistics to analyse your results and draw conclusions.
 So what are descriptive and inferential statistics?
 And what are their differences?

 Descriptive Statistics